rancher/dashboard/docusaurus/docs/extensions/api/nav/routing.md

 export default routes;
 ```

-> Note: Noticed that we didn't need to define the parameter `resource` under `meta`?
-Since it a wildcarded parameter on the path and we haven't defined `cluster` so that the context of the cluster the user is browsing is caught and applied automatically.

 On the above routes definition for `YOUR_K8S_RESOURCE_NAME` the user will get the default list view automatically wired in to display the list of `YOUR_K8S_RESOURCE_NAME` instances (`c-cluster-${ YOUR_PRODUCT_NAME }-resource`).

 The remaining routes will ensure that all the necessary connections are done for create/edit views, but they will not provide any interfaces for those view types!
 Those will have to be created by the developer and placed on folders with the correct naming in order to make them work. (`edit`, `detail` folders).